Esomsamuel/testrepo2/README.md

 # testrepo2
-My Coursera Capstone Project
-ita markdown file in this repository
+My Coursera Capstone Project\n its a markdown file in this repository